stargate/stargate/apis/sgv2-docsapi/README.md

 [Related guide](https://quarkus.io/guides/container-image)

 The project uses Docker for building the Container images.
-Properties for the docker image building are defined in the [pom.xml](pom.xml).
+Properties for Docker image building are defined in the [pom.xml](pom.xml) file.
 Note that under the hood, the generated Dockerfiles under [src/main/docker](src/main/docker) are used when building the images.
 When updating the Quarkus version, the Dockerfiles must be re-generated.